-Read how the City of Arvada successfully implemented major process improvements, changing actions and mindsets, in less than three years.
+See how the City of Arvada successfully implemented process improvements.

 Arvada has been engaged in a Journey to Excellence performance improvement program since 2013, which takes a systematic approach to increasing operational efficiency, cost savings, transparency, and service levels.
 In short, performance management helps cities function at their highest levels.